 Inferential Statistics

-Predictive Analysis: Significantly, it is the type of Analysis useful for forecasting future events based on present and past data.
+This analysis is useful for forecasting future events based on present and past data.
 Accordingly, it uses machine learning tools, data mining processes, big data, predictive modelling, artificial intelligence and simulations for Predictive Analysis.

-Exploratory Data Analysis: Significantly, the use of exploratory data analysis in Statistics studies the datasets to highlight the major features of the data.
-Accordingly, the use of this type of Analysis is undertaken with statistical graphics or other visualization approaches.
+It studies datasets to highlight the major features of the data.
+Accordingly, the use of this type of Analysis is undertaken with statistical graphics or other visualisation approaches.

-Causal Analysis: Effectively, the use of casual Analysis is helpful in evaluating the cause and effect of a set of events.
-It implies that this type of Analysis focuses on analysing the issues of an event and identifies the reason behind them.
+It analyses the issues of an event and identifies the reason behind them.
 Effectively, using Data Analytics, it is possible to analyse and find the reasons for unacceptable outcomes or failures in a business or business activities.

 Basic Methods of Statistical Analysis